 Nestled in the Chapultepec Park, Carcamo de Dolores is one of the park’s best-kept secrets.
-This large spring was originally used as the main source of fresh water for Mexico City a few centuries back until other means of fresh water were procured.
+This large spring was originally used as the main source of freshwater for Mexico City a few centuries back until other freshwater methods were procured.

 A large fountain and decorated pump building are located in the center of the spring.
 In 1951, the renowned artist Diego Rivera paid homage to the area by painting a mural inside the building.
 This mural was named El Agua Origen De La Vida.

-The area of the park surrounding the spring is quite lovely and perfect for a relaxing walk with the family.
-Recently, a sound system has been installed in the area allowing you to listen to the peaceful sound of running water while admiring the murals.
+The park area surrounding the spring is quite lovely and perfect for a relaxing walk with the family.
+Recently, a sound system has been installed in the area, allowing you to listen to running water’s peaceful sound while admiring the murals.

 10. The National Museum Of Anthropology

 The National Museum of Anthropology in Mexico City is the largest and most visited museum in all of the country.
 The building houses many important relics and artifacts from Mexico’s pre-colonial history.

-Some of the more famous exhibitions located within the museum include the Stone of the Sun and the Xochipilli statue.
+Some of the more famous exhibitions within the museum include the Piedra del Sol (Stone of the Sun) and the Xochipilli statue.
 The statue commemorates the ancient Aztec god of art, beauty, and dance.